-- Placed on equipment in clear view of each individual outside the equipment who is assisting the operator
+- Placed on equipment in clear view of operator while controls and each individual outside the equipment

-- Placed on the boom of each crane or derrick so that when the boom is raised, the sign is at eye level of the operator.
+- Placed on the boom of each crane or derrick so that when the boom is raised, it is at eye level of operator.

 - Signs should say: "Unlawful to operate this equipment within 10 feet of any electrical wire."

 What will BGE do in response to your request?

 - With prior notice and proper approval, BGE will initiate proper safety measures, which may include: